Jozwiaczek/iphone-alarms-sync/README.md

 1. Go to Settings → Devices & Services → Add Integration
 2. Search for "iPhone Alarms Sync"
-3. Enter phone name (e.g., "John's iPhone") or select Mobile App device
+3. Enter device name (e.g., "John's iPhone" or "John's iPad") or select Mobile App device
 4. Phone ID will be auto-generated (e.g., "johns_iphone")

 ### Step 2: Setup Shortcuts

-1. Import shortcuts on your iPhone (see Shortcuts Setup below)
+1. Import shortcuts on your iPhone or iPad (see Shortcuts Setup below)
 2. Enter your `phone_id` in each shortcut
 3. Enable Personal Automations in iOS Settings

 ### Step 3: Wait for First Sync

-1. Open Clock app on iPhone
+1. Open Clock app on iPhone or iPad
 2. Exit Clock app (triggers sync shortcut)
 3. Integration will auto-create alarm devices